-Students graduating from the MBA program should be prepared to provide leadership a variety of business settings.
-The MBA program develops the foundation for continuing education and leadership in all fields of business and administration.
-Graduates of the MBA Program can anticipate jobs in the following types of careers at the management, director, and executive levels:
+Graduates from the MBA program should be able to provide leadership and applied research capacity to a variety of business settings.
+The MBA Program develops specialized knowledge for continuing education and growth in all fields of business and administration.
+Graduates of the Master of Business Administration can anticipate the following types of professional careers at the management, director, and executive levels: